 can be found here.

-- Educate your employees to always check the authenticity of the sender by checking if the display name and the email address match in order to decrease the chance of a successful spoofing attempt.
+- Educate your employees about email security and to always check the authenticity of the sender by checking if the display name and the email address match in order to decrease the chance of a successful spoofing attempt.

 - Be aware of the risk of browsing to unknown URLs and downloading files from them.